syncfusion/blazor-docs/src/charts/accumulation-chart/chart-types/pie-dough-nut.md

 ![Doughnut Chart](../images/pie-dough-nut/doughnut-razor.png)

-**New Note:** You can also explore our [`Blazor Doughnut Chart`](https://blazor.syncfusion.com/demos/chart/donut) example to knows how to render and configure the doughnut charts.
+> Note: You can also explore our [`Blazor Doughnut Chart`](https://blazor.syncfusion.com/demos/chart/donut) example to knows how to render and configure the doughnut charts.

 ## Start and End angles